 The STA’s nonce

-The contents of the Association Response frame from the capability (inclusive) to the FILS TAG element (exclusive)
+The contents of the Association Response frame from the capability (inclusive) to the FILS Key Confirmationelement (exclusive)

-The input keys, the plaintext, and the AAD shall be passed to the encrypt-and-authentication operation specified in 11.9a.2.5.
+The input keys, the plaintext, and the vector of AAD shall be passed to AES-SIV encrypt

-The output TAG shall be copied into the TAG field of the FILS TAG element

-The output ciphertext shall become the remainder of the Association Response frame that follows the FILS TAG element.
+The output ciphertext shall become the remainder of the Association Response frame that follows the FILS Key Confirmation element.

 The resulting 802.11 Association Response frame shall be transmitted to the STA.